 The health room is located in the front office area.
-The purpose of the health room is to provide a place where your child may go when he/she is not feeling well.
-Once there, the child will tell the secretary what seems to be his/her problem.
+The purpose of the health room is to provide a place where your child may go when he/she had been injured or is not feeling well with symptoms that are not related to COVID.
+Once there, the child will tell the receptionist what seems to be his/her problem.
 If it is minor, the secretary will administer first aid and send the child back to class.
-If the problem is more serious, the child's temperature will be taken.
-The child's parent/guardian will be called to pick up the child if his/her temperature exceeds 98.6, if he/she is vomiting, or if there is a serious injury.
+The child's parent/guardian will be called to pick up the child if there is a serious injury.
 If the child's parent/guardian cannot be reached, the emergency phone number on his card will be called.
 If an emergency room visit is required, 911 will be called.

-No medication can be administered by the school without all necessary medical documentation submitted and cleared, but your child will be made as comfortable as possible while he/she is in the health room.
+Students are not permitted to bring their own medicines or medicinal products and no medication can be administered by the school without all necessary medical documentation submitted and cleared, but your child will be made as comfortable as possible while he/she is in the health room.
 Please do not ask the school to give your child an aspirin or any nonprescription medication; we are not allowed to do so.

 If your child requires prescription medicine during the school day, please obtain the proper forms from the school office to be filled out by the physician.
 All prescription medication must be in the original pill container with proper labeling from the pharmacy.
-Self medication of cough drops is allowed with written approval from the parent (see school secretary for correct form).
-Only the doses required for one day may be sent with the student.